akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Three men.
 Three wants.
 Comfort.
 Status.
 Control.
 She refused them all.”

 There was a long drawn out pause, almost painful.
-In the shadows, Beatrice’s face burned, but she did not move. *You use me in a riddle, Father, like those for your friends.
-Except this has real consequences.*
+In the shadows, Beatrice’s face burned, but she did not move. *Is it me you use in your riddle, Father, like those for your friends—except this has real consequences.*

 Harold’s voice continued, almost gentle – a man who had tested many souls with voice and with blade.